atomiv/atomiv.github.io/_pages/index.md

 Atomiv helps companies build high performance software development teams.

-* Do you want to increase development productivity?</p>
+* Do you want to increase development productivity?
-* Do you want to deliver high quality software?</p>
+* Do you want to deliver high quality software?
-* Do you want to make your customers happy?</p>
+* Do you want to make your customers happy?

 Our goal is to help you and your organization build high performing software teams and to create amazing software products.
 How?
 The key is to realize that success in IT is holistic - spanning both the organizational and technical aspects.